Legislature of Liberia: Historical incidents

 The Legislature has exhibited its powers in many cases and sometimes to the level of impeaching the President.
 During 1871, E.J.
 Roye was the President and after his deposition, Vice President James Smith was impeached by the House of Representatives to prevent another dark skinned President.
 In 1900, the House of Representatives, Liberian Senate and the cabinet opposed to the interior policies of the President Coleman, who resigned.
-Experts believe that Liberian legislature was truly democratic till 1944 till the period of President Tubman.
+Experts believe that Liberian legislature was truly democratic until 1944, the era of President William Tubman.
 Tubman is accused of allowing illiterate members in the branch of the government, who acceded to all the demands of the President and were unaware of their power and responsibilities.
 Most of the candidates were chieftains, who were not elected based on popular vote.
 The amendment to constitution seeking representation for provinces made during May 1946 was seen as a measure to further dilute the powers of legislature.
 There were many cases of corruption against the President who became affluent and could attract candidates with money.
 There were a lot of cases where opposing candidates were asked to resign or expelled from the legislature.

+In December 2024, a fire broke out at the legislature building amid the attempted removal of House Speaker Jonathan F. Koffa.